smorin/py-launch-blueprint/README.md

 - **TOML formatting and validation with `taplo`**: Verify Toml files for syntax correctness, maintain consistent configuration files, ensuring readability and avoiding syntax errors in critical project settings.

-- **YAML validation with `[TODO:tool under evaluation](https://github.com/smorin/py-launch-blueprint/issues/161)`**: Verify YAML files for syntax correctness, preventing configuration errors and deployment failures.
+- **YAML validation with [`[TODO:tool under evaluation]`](https://github.com/smorin/py-launch-blueprint/issues/161)**: Verify YAML files for syntax correctness, preventing configuration errors and deployment failures.
+This feature is currently under evaluation, and we aim to select a tool for comprehensive YAML validation shortly.

 ### Project Structure & Management